The Founder of Studio 54 Is Finally Ready to Tell What Really Went Down There

 Which is, nonetheless, a funny thing to say about the polymorphous pre-AIDS velvet-rope ‘ludes-and-coke-Camelot that, in its brief, delirious moment, captured what celebrity and glamour meant amid that wrecked version of Manhattan.
 The mothballed former theater turned CBS TV studio on which he and Rubell landed the lease, was in a “rough, tough neighborhood, unsafe to walk,” he remembers.
 “But it suited our purposes.
 Steve didn’t like me to say this, but the idea of the ropes?
 Part of it was to keep out the street people.”
 He pauses.
 “You know, it was very bohemian, New York then.
 Nobody had anything to lose.”

 But that was 40 years ago, and Rubell has been dead for almost 30 now — like so many people who worked for and danced at Studio, of AIDS — and Schrager is a pashalike 72 who has done quite nicely for himself.
 (So nicely that President Obama gave him a presidential pardon.)
-He’s finally willing, anxious even, to look back on the disco that made him famous, and infamous, and launched his tastemaking reign as a hotelier and real-estate developer, perhaps only comparable in his influence as merchant of rigorously designed global FOMO and get-it-exactly-right design to Steve Jobs.
+He’s finally willing, anxious even, to look back on the disco that made him famous, and infamous, and launched his tastemaking reign as a hotelier and real-estate developer, perhaps only comparable in his influence as merchant of global FOMO and get-it-exactly-right design to Steve Jobs.
 (He likes that comparison.)
 Besides, he’s been noticing that “there were a lot of revisionists out there about Studio 54, taking credit, saying this and that,” Schrager tells me, (Don’t get him started about that Ryan Phillippe movie 54, no matter how much campy fun you might think it is.
 He considers it “exploitative.”)
 “And I had just read something about Berry Gordy saying: if the hunter doesn’t tell the story, the lion will.”

 He’d proposed that we meet at Frankie & Johnnie’s, the second floor “steaks and chops” joint on West 45th Street, founded in 1926.
 Back in 1977, this was one of the only places to eat near the club, so he and Rubell would go there on Mondays, the day Studio was dark, to read the copious press coverage.
 But it turns out Frankie & Johnnie’s had to move in 2015, after 89 years in the same tenement building, presumably to make way for yet another new high-rise.
 We eventually find each other at its new location, a block away in a big, blandly upmarket gray-toned space.
 But they still have the chopped salad, with anchovies, that Schrager remembers.
 (He asks the waiter if it’s okay that he just orders that, and nothing else, and then for a clean water glass.)
 He mentions that one of his Edition hotels, a corporate-boutique hybrid chain he does with Marriott, is opening is opening a block north from here.